 - All surveys indicated channel width has increased across the restored area.
-In some areas, water is spreading out into multiple, shallow channels, where before it was confined to one distinct channel. - With the exception of the middle part of the restored area, which is constrained by wooded banks, riverbank heights decreased across the restored area. - See the pdf here to see the raw data.
+In some areas, water is spreading out into multiple, shallow channels, where before it was confined to one distinct channel. - With the exception of the middle part of the restored area, which is constrained by wooded banks, riverbank heights decreased across the restored area. - See the raw data here (page 14).